fractaledmind/chaotic_job/README.md

   step_3
 end
 ```

-This glitch is a transient error, which are the only kind of errors that matter when testing resilience, as permanent errors mean your job will simply end up in the dead set.
-So, the glitch failure will occur once and only once, this forces a retry but does not prevent the job from completing.

 If you want to simulate multiple glitches affecting a job run, you can use the plural `glitches` keyword argument instead and pass an array of tuples: